 • Manually-propelled vessels using Alternative Registration

-• Vessels documented by the US Coast Guard
+• Vessels documented by the U.S. Coast Guard

-• A ship’s lifeboat
+• A lifeboat for a ship

 • Vessels exempted by the chief of the Division of Parks & Watercraft